MyParcelCOM/docs/content/api/_index.md

 --------------------------- |:------------:|:-----------
 NOT_FOUND                   | 10000        | The requested endpoint could not be found.
 INTERNAL_SERVER_ERROR       | 10001        | An internal server error has occurred, this is usually a problem on the MyParcel.com end.
 Please contact support if it persists.
-RESOURCE_NOT_FOUND          | 10002        | The resource you are trying to get the data of could not be found, or you do not have permission to retrieve it.
+RESOURCE_NOT_FOUND          | 10002        | The resource you are trying to get the data of could not be found.
 INVALID_JSON_SCHEMA         | 10003        | The request does not conform to the [MyParcel.com API specification](/api-specification).
 INVALID_REQUEST_HEADER      | 10004        | One or more of your request headers is invalid.
-RESOURCE_CANNOT_BE_MODIFIED | 10005        | Either this resource can't be modified or you do not have permission to do modify this resource.
+RESOURCE_CANNOT_BE_MODIFIED | 10005        | Either this resource can't be modified or you do not have permission to modify this resource.
 INVALID_ERROR_SCHEMA        | 10006        | An error was thrown during the request to an external source.
 No more information can be provided since the returned error was improperly formatted.
 RESOURCE_CONFLICT           | 10007        | The `type` or `id` of one of the resources was not computable or the resource `id` is not valid.
 UNPROCESSABLE_ENTITY        | 10008        | The server understands the content type and the syntax is correct, but the server was unable to process the contained instructions.